Good to know

 How do the Tuition Fee Loans work?

 The money is paid directly to your child's university through the Student Loans Company.
-Your son/daughter will need to apply for a loan for each year of study.
+Your son or daughter will need to apply for a loan for each year of study.
+The loan is paid directly to your son or daughter's university.

-Find out more about how loan repayment works.
+Find out more about how loan repayment work.

-Your son/daughter can apply for a Tuition Fee Loan through his/her local funding authority:
+Your son or daughter can apply for a Tuition Fee Loan through his/her local funding authority:

 England: Student Finance England